If you can’t measure it, you can’t manage it

 - Hundreds of thousands of pieces were copied one or more times to facilitate complex operational workflows.

 We calculated the actual cost of delivery of mail to be in excess of $2.00 per piece – pretty surprising considering that management initially thought they didn’t have a mail problem.
 Again: If you can’t measure it, you can’t manage it.
+Moreover, that’s why it’s so important to measure mail.

-Digitized mail metrics let you know:
+Digitized direct mail metrics let you know:

 - exactly how many pieces you’re receiving and who they’re going to – so you know where to focus on process improvement.